Finlay J. MacDonald

+Career

 Born and raised on Harris in the Outer Hebrides, and a native Gaelic language speaker, was an important figure in Gaelic radio and television broadcasting, founding the Gaelic Drama Association.
 He co-founded the quarterly Gaelic magazine Gairm in 1951 with Derick Thomson and served as its chief editor until 1964.

+He was a radio and television producer.
+His production for radio of Sydney Goodsir Smith's play, The Wallace, was broadcast on 30 November 1959.

 Macdonald edited A Journey to the Western Isles (1983), in which he "retraced" the 1773 tour of Scotland by Samuel Johnson and James Boswell by providing the text of Johnson's A Journey to the Western Islands of Scotland along with his own commentary and numerous colour and black-and-white photographs.

-He was a radio and television producer.
+Memoirs

 He wrote three books of memoirs that recall his childhood on Harris: